jastew/codingtips.kanishkkunal.in/_posts/2014-12-27-ping-sitemap.md

 I generally only ping my sitemaps to Google and Bing.
 Submitting your sitemap to Bing also gets you covered for search engines like Yahoo & [DuckDuckGo](https://duckduckgo.com/).
 Additionally you may want to ping your sitemap to Ask.com too via the URL below:

 ### Ping URL for Ask.com
+**Update**: Ask.com no longer support sitmap submission via the following URL and doesn't support pinging of sitemap anymore.
+It's advisable that you specify your sitemap in robots.txt as explained in the next section below.

 {% highlight html %}
  http://submissions.ask.com/ping?sitemap=http://example.com/sitemap.xml